 We are subject to changing tax laws, treaties and regulations in and between countries in which we operate, including treaties between and among the U.K., the U.S. and many other jurisdictions in which we have a presence.
 Also, various income tax proposals in the jurisdictions in which we operate could result in changes to the existing laws on which our deferred taxes are calculated.
 A change in these tax laws, treaties or regulations, or in the interpretation thereof, could result in a materially higher income or non-income tax expense, and any such material changes could cause a material change in our effective tax rate.
 In this regard, on December 22, 2017, new U.S. federal tax reform legislation (the 2017 U.S. Tax Act) was enacted, resulting in significant changes from previous U.S. tax law.
 Given the timing of the enactment as well as the effort and complexity involved in applying the provisions of the 2017 U.S. Tax Act, we are still in the process of evaluating the impact on us, including for example, the amount of taxes that might be imposed as a result of a one-time deemed mandatory repatriation of earnings and profits of foreign corporations.
-The 2017 U.S. Tax Act, see note 11 to our consolidated financial statements included in Part II of this Annual Report on Form 10-K.
+The 2017 U.S. Tax Act could have a material impact on our income tax expense.
+For additional information regarding the impact of the 2017 U.S. Tax Act, see note 11 to our consolidated financial statements included in Part II of this Annual Report on Form 10-K.